-Configure Select Turn Parental Control Rules OFF, or Parental Turn Parental Control Rules ON and DENY Control: computers access to ONLY these sites.
+Configure Parental Parental Control ON and ALLOW computers access to Control: ONLY these sites, or Turn Parental Control ON and DENY computers access to ONLY these sites.

-Website URL: Enter the keywords or URLs that you want to block.
+Website URL: Enter the keywords or URLs that you want to block (or allow).
 Any URL with the keyword in it will be blocked.